dns/mht-rip/README.md

 Tool for reading mhtml files and extracting images and text into separate files.

 Preliminary support for MHTML files created by:
-* Opera Mobile 12
-* Internet Explorer 9
+* Internet Explorer 5
+* Opera 9
+* Firefox + MAFF plugin